Claken/Piscine_Flutter/mobileModule00/README.md

 For this module, I had to do some little exercices to learn the basics of the mobile application.

 ## ex00 ##
+For this exercice, I had to code a simple button that triggers a debug message ("button pressed") when one clicks on it.

 ![simpleButton](https://github.com/Claken/Piscine_Flutter/assets/51683861/ab11dc24-59b4-409a-8806-69d19db7527b)